-RE: Procedures for the wider re-opening of Watton Westfield & Watton Junior Schools in September
+RE: Procedures for the wider re-opening of Watton Westfield & Watton Junior Schools on 8th March 2021

-Uniform: To reduce the risk of contamination we expect children to come in wearing uniform every day.
+To reduce the risk of contamination we expect children to come in wearing uniform every day.
 On PE days children will be expected to come to school in their PE kit.
-Teachers will confirm PE days in September.
 PE will be outside whenever possible including in cooler weather.
-Children will be allowed to wear tracksuits.
-Birds of Dereham sell plain black or navy jogging bottoms and jackets which can be work with your child’s house colour t-shirt.
+Children are not permitted to wear hoodies on PE days.
+Birds of Dereham sell plain black or navy jogging bottoms, sweatshirts and jackets which can be worn with your child’s house colour t-shirt.

-From Monday 7th September, school attendance will be mandatory for all year groups unless your child has received an NHS shielding letter, which we would need to see evidence of.
-Failure to attend school in September, unless your child is poorly, will be logged as unauthorised.
-If your child is absent for 10 consecutive days, it will be reported to Norfolk County Council and a fixed penalty notice will be issued.
+From Monday 8th March, school attendance will be mandatory for all year groups unless your child has received an NHS shielding letter, which we would need to see evidence of.
+Failure to attend school, unless your child is poorly, will be logged as unauthorised.
+If your child is absent for 10 consecutive sessions, it will be reported to Norfolk County Council and a fixed penalty notice will be issued.